happybono/SonataSmooth/README.md

 ### v3.1.0.0
 #### July 19, 2025
 > Added Gaussian Filter mode that computes and applies a normalized 1D Gaussian kernel with mirror-mode boundary handling in parallel.<br><br>
-> Improved tooltips and labels: clarified filter options and renamed “Clear Selection” to “Deselect All.”<br><br>
+> Improved tooltips and labels: clarified filter options and renamed "Clear Selection" to "Deselect All".<br><br>
 > Fixed ListBox2 update to clear old items before adding new results, ensuring the correct order and smooth refresh.<br><br>
 > Repositioned the listbox control buttons and added descriptive icons to each button.<br><br>
 > Added required font files to the Resources / Fonts directory.<br><br>